ElvinYCW/ansible-download-data-from-http-unarchive-and-process-data-using-pandas/README.md

-# ansible-download-data-from-http-unarchive-and-process-data-using-pandas
+## use ansible.builtin.unarchive modules to download and unarchive data from https source
-## download data from http source, unarchive and process the data using python script with pandas lib
+## use ansible.builtin.script modules to run a python script with pandas lib to read and process the data from .csv